alexholmes/hdfs-file-slurper/README.md

 * Ignores hidden files (filenames that start with ".")
 * Customizable destination via a script which can be called for every source file.
-Or alternatively let the utility know a single destination directory and all files are copied into that location.
+Or alternatively let the utility know a single destination directory
+* Customizable pre-processing of file prior to transfer via script and all files are copied into that location.
 * A daemon mode which will `nohup` the process and keep polling for files in the source directory
 * A daemon mode which is compatible with `inittab` respawn